Swannington’s Child Coal Miners

 The Webster boys lived with their widowed father Jacob.

 Thomas Webster was a 14 year old coal miner living in Swannington in 1841.
-He died aged 14 and was buried on the 14th November 1841 at St George’s Church, Swannington.
+He died aged 14 on the 9th November 1841 and was buried on the 14th November 1841 at St George’s Church, Swannington.

 William Webster was an 11 year old coal miner living in Swannington in 1841.
 He was still working as a hewer 60 years later in 1901 at the age of 71, although he had retired by 1911.
 He lived in Limby Hall Lane 1861 until his death aged 88.
 He was buried on the 6th October 1917 at St George’s Church, Swannington.